buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelNests.md

 > IFC4 CHANGE  The attribute has been demoted from the supertype _IfcRelDecomposes_ and defines the ordered nesting relationship.

 ### RelatedObjects
-The object definitions, either non-product object occurrences or non-product object types, that are being nestes.
+The object definitions, either non-product object occurrences or non-product object types, that are being nested.
 They are defined as the parts in the ordered whole/part relationship -  i.e. there is an implied order among the parts expressed by the position within the list of _RelatedObjects_.

 { .change-ifc2x4}
 > IFC4 CHANGE  The attribute has been demoted from the supertype _IfcRelDecomposes_ and defines the ordered set of parts within the nest.